Escape of Novgorod: Name and background story

 The roller coaster is named after the Russian city of Veliky Novgorod.
-The train travels through an replica of the city's Kremlin while narrating the story of the disappeared Heinrich Oldendorp who traveled over the Lake Ilmen from Gotland to Veliky Novgorod, but never arrived at the city.
+The train travels through a replica of the city's Kremlin while narrating the story of the disappeared Heinrich Oldendorp who traveled over the Lake Ilmen from Gotland to Veliky Novgorod, but never arrived at the city.
 His son Peer traveled to Russia in 1365 to meet mendicant Alexej Baitova.
 Alexei's father reported: it was Volkov.
 According to the story of Novgorod, Prince Rurik had Volkov hanged in front of the city gates between two scarecrows.
 But even 400 years later, it seems that the dark magician is still alive.
 Only the walls of the Kremlin under Rurik's ghost offer protection.
 Out of curiosity, they follow the wolf's seal and meet Volkov.
 He leads Peer Oldendorp out into the woods through a fire.
 There his father appears to him and he learns that Volkov is still up to mischief as a waterwolf.